Farming Innovation: find out about funding

 You want toCompetition nameProject sizeLength (up to)Who can lead

-Explore an idea and develop a teamResearch Starter£28-56K1 yearUK Businesses
+Explore an idea and develop a teamResearch Starter£28-56K18 monthsFarmers, growers, foresters

 Check if an idea works in practice Feasibility Studies£200-500K2 yearsUK Businesses